Recording impulse responses in a parking garage. Seattle, Washington, 2021.

 Dream Tapes Project — A project I coordinate where people mail tape recorders around the world and record their dreams.
 Subject of this episode of Here Be Monsters.
 Currently on hiatus.

-How I learned to Love Rejection — Photo and audio essay from 2 months in 2011 that I spent hitchhiking across the USA.
+How I Learned to Love Rejection — Photo and audio essay from 2 months in 2011 that I spent hitchhiking across the USA.

 The Black Spot — Music I make, mostly for podcasts (mostly my own podcasts).